 Delightful, fruit-flavoured chewy, pastille-type gums made in a rainbow of dazzling colours, stamped with signature wine labels.
 Similar in style to gumdrops, just without the sugar coating, these delicious sweets originate from the UK, with all brands featuring their own recipes.
-Wine gums make great gifts for anyone – especially...
+Wine gums make great gifts for anyone – especially our 2KG box...
 Read More

 Delightful, fruit-flavoured chewy, pastille-type gums made in a rainbow of dazzling colours, stamped with signature wine labels.
 Similar in style to gumdrops, just without the sugar coating, these delicious sweets originate from the UK, with all brands featuring their own recipes.
 Wine gums make great gifts for anyone – especially our 2KG box of Lion Wine Gums.